S k i l l

 d) 2x² − 13x + 15 = (2x 3)(x 5)

-Note: When the constant term is negative, as in parts a), b), c), then the signs will be different.
-But when that term is positive, as in part d), the signs will be the same.
+Note: When the constant term is negative, as in parts a), b), c), then the signs in each factor must be different.
+But when the constant term is positive, as in part d), the signs must be the same.
 Usually, however, that happens by itself.

 Nevertheless, can you correctly factor the following?